PlaceOS/docs/key-concepts/settings.md

 ## Settings inheritance

 Different layers define settings which then combine to produce the final configuration.
-This simplifies large deployments, standardises systems and reduces management overhead.
+This simplifies large deployments, standardizes systems and reduces management overhead.

 Systems inherit all the settings from each zone that they are in.
 Zones pass down their settings to all systems within them.